 Naples Daily News

 Mr. Staats and Mr. Mills were working on this project when I arrived.
 They needed my help in cleaning and analyzing the Excel data they already FOIA’d.
 I also helped with vizzing parts of the project.
 This map was my doing and I helped with this one.

 Mr. Carpenter did all the heavy lifting in reporting this story.
 I helped verify, clean, analyze and format some of the data during the three months I was on staff.

 View my Tableau Public gallery here.

 In college, my first experience with in-depth work and data journalism came when we looked into how often University-endorsed Greek housing is inspected (by city of Champaign employees) and how much good those inspections actually do for the safety of students.
 To do this story, we built our own database from hundreds of pages of handwritten housing inspection reports.
 From there, we were able to do analysis nobody had done before and create an interactive map.

-In my time covering daily business news for the Bradenton Herald, certain stories have leapt out at me and struck a chord.
-In every case, a quick-hit daily I wrote spurred a phone call that turned into a story I dug my heels into.
-Every in-depth story has data analysis involved, as well.
+While covering daily business news for the Bradenton Herald, certain stories have leapt out and struck a chord.
+In every case, a quick-hit daily we wrote spurred a phone call that turned into a story I dug my heels into.
+Every in-depth story included data collection and analysis.

 After Tropical Storm Colin, one restaurateur expressed his concern about abandoned boats destroying his property in the event of a more severe storm.
 A few conversations later, the Bradenton Herald’s island reporter Amaris Castillo and I discovered abandoned and derelict boats are a statewide problem, and one that’s costly to taxpayers.
 Castillo and I spent hours chasing the next link in the story to figure out how much money our county spent on this problem and to find out how many people it affects.